GS Media v Sanoma: Facts

 Geenstijl.nl (owned by GS Media) is a Dutch blog that publishes news, revelations and journalism.
 It reports having about 230,000 visitors a day and is one of the better read Dutch blogs.

 In October 2011 Geenstijl received a message from an anonymous source about photographs of Britt Dekker on the Australian website FileFactory, which were to be published in the December 2011 Dutch edition of Playboy Magazine, published by Sanoma.
 Before Geenstijl published the link to the photographs, Sanoma requested Geenstijl not to do so.

 Geenstijl however published a post about the photographs including a hyperlink to the FileFactory from where the photographs could be found.
 The link on FileFactory went to a webpage, from where a zip file containing the photographs could be downloaded.

 Sanoma requested GS Media to delete the hyperlink in the article and summoned FileFactory to delete the file of its servers.
 FileFactory complied with this request the same day.

-After Geenstijl received another summon, the blog published an article on it in which it included a hyperlink to Imageshack where some of the photographs still were hosted.
+After Geenstijl received another summons, the blog published an article on it in which it included a hyperlink to Imageshack where some of the photographs still were hosted.
 The third and last time a hyperlink to the photographs were posted by Geenstijl was in November 2011.